-Although Coffee Shops in London is not yet world-renowned for its coffee scene, there is undeniably a revolution bubbling underneath its surface, with a remarkable amount of specialty cafes and expert roasters opening their doors month to month in the capital.
+Although Coffee in London is not yet world-renowned for its coffee scene, there is undeniably a revolution bubbling underneath its surface, with a remarkable amount of specialty cafes and expert roasters opening their doors month to month in the capital.

 Leaving tea drinkers in their wake, coffee aficionado’s no longer have to make do with sub-par coffees in old-fashioned tea rooms as the city is now packed with hipster brewers and baristas with serious sights on changing the way we drink java!

 So to help you find The Best Must Try Coffee Shops in London, we’ve put together this ultimate list of our favorite hidden gems which will live long in the memory and even longer on your palate!

 Best Coffee Shops in London

 So much more than just a coffee shop, Second Shot in Queen Street is a truly heart-warming business that deserves your visit, with every cup of joe making a real difference to those behind the counter.

 Although a clever play on the act of espresso-pulling, the shop’s name is also very literal in meaning, as the aim of the store is to give the large homeless population of London a second chance at life.